+Recent atrocities against

+Christians and other minori-

+ties "have tarnished

+Indonesia's international

-Recent atrocities against Christians and other minorities "have tarnished Indonesia's international reputation as a tolerant society," writes Rogers.
+reputation as a tolerant soci-

+Leader Says Tunisia needs shari'ahlaw compiled by the Christian Crusade staff Personal freedom would not be at risk if the religious groups, including Muslim, Christian, Jewety," writes Rogers.
 "The rise of radicalism is not only a problem between Indonesians.
 We need the international community to be a watchdog.
 "If there is no help from the international community, we are hopeless, we will be destroyed.

-"If Indonesia abandons pluralism," writes Rogers, "the geopolitical consequences will be significant.
+"If Indonesia abandons pluralism,"writes Rogers, "the geopolitical consequences will be significant.
 The democratic success of the largest Muslim-majority country will be in jeopardy.
 "The world will have lost a role model of tolerant, moderate Islam, which doesn't bode well for the success of democratic revolutions in the Middle East.
 "It is in all our interests to ensure that does not happen."

-Leader says Tunisia needs shari'ah law

-Personal freedom would not be at risk if the north African nation of Tunisia were to embrace Islamic shari 'ah law, says Islamist leader Rachid Ghannouchi.
+Rachid Ghannouchi.